-- 63. This section provides guidance on safeguards processing.
+- 75. This section provides guidance on safeguards processing.
 This guidance covers all activities under Components 1, 2 and 3 using an integrated ESIA approach.
-The integrated ESIA approach will be applied to subprojects wherein all component or any two components of MMFMP are involved.
-The project area of influence will cover the primary area of influence, in the case of Component 1, that refers to the drainage area, and the associated ancillary facilities such as disposal sites, relocation or resettlement areas.
-That means that the required assessment should cover areas outside of the primary area of influence but related and ancillary to the activities of the project.
-This guidance serves to ensure that potential impacts and practical mitigation measures are identified early on in the planning and selection process for pumping stations, solid waste management interventions and housing and resettlement activities to be carried out under MMFMP. - 64.
+The integrated ESIA approach will be applied to subprojects wherein one or more of the components of MMFMP are involved.
+The project area of influence (project footprint) can cover the drainage area, pump station and yard, waterways and drainage channels, and associated ancillary facilities such as disposal sites for dredged materials and solid wastes from pump stations, and relocation or resettlement areas.
+Assessment of resettlement impacts will cover the project's technical footprint which is narrower than the project area of influence. footprint physically extends along sections of the waterways served by a given pumping station where encroachments of informal settlers or other physical obstacles inhibit water flow or maintenance activities needed for optimal operation of the pumping stations, as well as resettlement areas.
+The guidance serves to ensure that potential impacts and practical mitigation measures are identified early on in the planning and selection process for pumping stations, solid waste management interventions, and housing and resettlement activities to be carried out under MMFMP. - 76.
 As activities and sub-projects will be prepared for financing in a continuous manner during the implementation period, screening for potential environmental and social impacts will be conducted and mitigation and management measures will be developed in line with the agreed ESMF and RPF (see Figure 3).
 The MMFMP process for social and environmental impact screening and subsequent mitigation and management measures will follow the steps outlined below.
-The World Bank will review the documentation prepared and may undertake site visits in this process to ensure that Bank procedures were followed, prior to DPWH requesting financing for a given sub-project. - 65.
+The World Bank will review the documentation prepared and may undertake site visits in this process to ensure that Bank procedures were followed, prior to DPWH requesting financing for a given sub-project. - 77.
 During project implementation, the packaging of sub-projects will logically follow a comprehensive drainage area approach which means that for one drainage area, screening and impact assessment of activities under all three components will be done as one assessment.
 This means that for each drainage area/pumping station selected, activities under Component 1, 2 and 3 will be considered under one impact assessment study.